luisibanez/open-source-databases-tutorial/source/FileMan/Enter.rst

 configured Fileman differently, the total length of fields exceeds 255 minus the delimiters.
 Once we are on the next node, which let's say is 1, you can name your fields 1.1, 1.2 and so forth.
-You can have non-numeric nodes as well, so this scheme may not work as your cannot have non-numeric field numbers.
+You can have non-numeric nodes as well, so this scheme may not work as you cannot have non-numeric field numbers.

 Keeping this in mind, let's do this file structure::